Second-Order Assortative Mixing in Social Networks: Second-Order Mixing Pattern

-In this section we first test the statistic significance of the second-order mixing property.
-Then we address the question of whether the second-order mixing is a \emph{new} topological property, i.e. whether it can be explained by other known properties of the networks.

-\subsection{Null Hypothesis Test}
+\subsubsection{Null hypothesis test}

 A high correlation score between two value sequences must be tested against the null hypothesis.
-For each network and each coefficient, we randomly permuted the order of values in one of the two sequences and re-computed the coefficient.
-This was repeated 100 times and then we calculated the mean and standard deviation of the coefficient.
-Results are shown in Table~\ref{table:null}.
-Typically the mean value is close to zero and the standard deviation is small.
-These results confirmed the statistical significance of the first and second-order assortative coefficients, reported in Table~\ref{table:networks}.
+For each network and each coefficient in Table~\ref{table:networks}, we randomly permuted the order of degree values in one of the two degree sequences and re-computed the coefficient.
+This was repeated 100 times and then we calculated the mean and standard deviation.
+Our calculation shows that for each network and each coefficient the mean value is close to zero and the standard deviation is small.
+This result again confirms the statistical significance of the first and second-order assortative coefficients.